GavinNL/QJForm/README.md

 ```

-Without the `--json` flag, the values will be printed to standard out as
+Use the  `-b` flag to print the values as bash variables
-bash variables.

 ```
 float_range=0.4